Operation Farroupilha: Transfer of the capital

 Of the two possible destinations, Passo Fundo was chosen.
 Besides the alliance with the mayor and the presence of the Military Brigade, the city is close to Cruz Alta, where General Adalberto had taken command after leaving Porto Alegre.
 Nevertheless, in Santa Maria the situation was also favorable for the coup.
-General Mário Poppe de Figueiredo, commander of the 3rd DI, joined around 11:30 am and the next day even offered the city as the new seat of government.
+General Mário Poppe de Figueiredo, commander of the 3rd Infantry Division, joined around 11:30 am and the next day even offered the city as the new seat of government.

 Escorted by Military Brigade Colonel Gonçalino Cúrio de Carvalho, the governor arrived in the city at night, accompanied by the Finance Secretary, José Antônio Aranha, Chief Secretary of the Civil House, Plínio Cabral, Chief Secretary of the Military House, Colonel Orlando Pacheco, and Civil Police Chief Augusto Muniz dos Reis.
 They were formally received at 8 pm by the mayor and situacionist politicians.
 Security Secretary Poty Medeiros arrived later.
 With important members of the administration present, the core of the state government was now operating in an improvised manner in its new headquarters, the barracks of the 2nd Police Battalion.

 In the city, now baptized "Capital of Liberty," the governor requisitioned public vehicles and fuel and summoned the reserve officers of the Military Brigade.
 His forces were swelled by the local Army garrison, volunteers, men from "colonels" in the neighborhoods and military police from the capital and other inland towns.
 João Magalhães, Secretary of Works, organized the arming.
 Major Victor Hugo Martins, commander of the 2nd Police Battalion, was promoted to lieutenant-colonel and delegated the command of the entire Military Brigade in the north of Rio Grande do Sul.
 The objective was the reconquest of Porto Alegre.

 Orlando Carlos, president of the Liberator Party, praised Meneghetti for the Operation, for "acting as he did, he preserved the government's authority, assuming a frontal combat position, in the unleashing of possible military operations".
-With Ladário in command of the 3rd DI, there was the prospect of civil war in Rio Grande do Sul.
-By April 1 the 3rd DI and the 2nd and 3rd Cavalry Divisions (DC) had already joined the coup, and on the morning of April 2 Poppe de Figueiredo appointed himself commander of the 3rd DI, or "Revolutionary 3rd Infantry Division", contesting Ladário's authority.
-The offensive against Porto Alegre, controlled by the few troops still loyal to Ladario, would be carried out in conjunction with the elements of the 3rd DI loyal to Poppe.
+With Ladário in command of the 3rd Army, there was the prospect of civil war in Rio Grande do Sul.
+By April 1 the 3rd Infantry Division and the 2nd and 3rd Cavalry Divisions (DC) had already joined the coup, and on the morning of April 2 Poppe de Figueiredo appointed himself commander of the "Revolutionary 3rd Army", contesting Ladário's authority.
+The offensive against Porto Alegre, controlled by the few troops still loyal to Ladario, would be carried out in conjunction with the elements of the 3rd Army loyal to Poppe.